Deloitte's Radically Simple Review

-Deloitte, an organization with over 263,000 employees, has one of the simplest performance review forms I’ve ever seen.
+Deloitte, an organization with over 263,000 employees, has one of the simplest performance review forms we’ve ever seen.

-Despite it’s simplicity there is tremendous sophistication built into these questions.
+Despite its simplicity, there's tremendous sophistication built into these questions.

 Deloitte asks questions that managers already know the answers to.
 This is one of those simple changes that seems so obvious in retrospect that you know it is brilliant.

 Imagine a scenario, a new pizza place has opened in town and you are trying to determine if you should go.
 You could ask your friend, who has been, about the cheese stretch (1-5), dough crunch (1-5) and sauce tang (1-5), or you could ask your friend whether they liked the pizza and whether they plan to go back.
 If you ask about pizza characteristics your friend is annoyed and has to micro-analyze the pizza experience in a way they are not prepared for.
 If you ask whether they liked the pizza you don’t take up much of their time and they're prepared to give you an answer.

 When we ask managers about employee skills and attributes, they have to answer questions they don’t already know the answers to.
 And it is even worse that that, Deloitte found that scores for skills have more to do with the reviewer than they do with the employee.
 For example, a manager's feelings about critical reasoning skills greatly impacts the scores they give for critical reasoning.
 Managers don’t like rating employees on skills, and it turns out they are horrible at it too.

 That is why all four of Deloitte's questions are about things the manager should already have an answer for.

 Deloitte has team leaders fill out their short review after every project or quarter, whichever is more frequent.
 These more frequent reviews give the company more data points about their employees' performance over time, and they spread out feedback over the whole year for a more accurate annual score.